EU AI Act compliance assessment.

 - Implement Article 50 transparency when deploying GPAI output to end users.
 Covered in Section 6 above.

 - If building a high-risk AI system on top of a GPAI model, bear provider obligations for that high-risk system (Article 25).
-The current SiteEngine AI deployment is not in a high-risk category.
+The current Hydrate Enterprise deployment is not in a high-risk category.
 If a customer deployment triggers Annex III, the customer becomes the responsible party under Article 25.

 - Verify upstream GPAI provider compliance.
 OpenAI and Anthropic have published the required technical documentation, usage policy summaries, and copyright compliance statements required under Articles 53 and 55.
 Sedasoft maintains records of this verification for its compliance file.